GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ##### Required by:
 - [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016)
-- [OMB M-05-04, Policies for Federal Agency Public Websites](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2005/m05-04.pdf) (PDF, 48 KB, 5 pages, December 2004)

-{{< / box >}}
+- [OMB M-05-04, Policies for Federal Agency Public Websites](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2005/m05-04.pdf) (PDF, 48 KB, 5 pages, December 2004){{< / box >}}

-## Required in the Consolidated Appropriations Act

-{{< law src="https://www.gpo.gov/fdsys/pkg/PLAW-110publ161/html/PLAW-110publ161.htm" name="Consolidated Appropriations Act" >}}
-Sec.
-534. NOTE: 5 USC app.
-6 note.
-The Departments, agencies, and commissions funded under this Act, shall establish and maintain on the homepages of their Internet websites--

-- (1) a direct link to the Internet websites of their Offices of Inspectors General; and
-- (2) a mechanism on the Offices of Inspectors General website by which individuals may anonymously report cases of waste, fraud, or abuse with respect to those Departments, agencies, and commissions.
-{{< / law >}}
+{{< law src="https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf" name="**OMB M-17-06**: Policies for Federal Agency Public Websites and Digital Services" pdf="(PDF, 1.2 MB, 18 pages, November 2016)" >}}
+**16. Ensure Access to Mandatory Content**

+Laws, regulations, or other policies will occasionally mandate that agencies place certain links on their website.
+Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services.

+At a minimum, {{< highlight >}}agencies must post links to the following information on the agency’s principal website and on any known sub-agency or other major entry points to their site{{< /highlight >}}:

+- **A.** USA.gov;
+- **B.** the website’s privacy policy;
+- **C.** the agency’s Freedom of Information Act webpage;
+- {{< highlight >}}**D.** a page about the agency with descriptions of the agency organization structure, mission, and statutory authority, and links to the following information:{{< /highlight >}}
+	1. the agency’s strategic plan and annual performance plans;
+	2. the agency’s Privacy Program Page;
+	3. the agency point of contact as required by the Small Business Paperwork Relief Act of 2002
+	4. the agency’s Open Government Page;
+	5. the agency’s Plain Writing Page;
+	6. information as required under the No Fear Act of 2002;
+	7. information associated with the agency’s implementation of the Information Quality Act.

+For other required links, Federal agencies should determine the best location on their website to place those links based on user needs and the underlying requirement from law or policy.{{< /law >}}

-### Report Fraud / Inspector General
+## Report Fraud to the Inspector General
 A method for reporting evidence of waste, fraud, or abuse to the Inspector General, and linking to Inspector General audits and investigative reports.

 {{< box >}}